vrockai/pipeline-test/docs/content.md

 ---

-## A streamlined culturomics case study for the human gut microbiota research
+## A streamlined culturomics case study for the human gut microbiota research.
+ 05.09.2024, _H Park, S Yeo, CB Ryu, CS Huh_

+_Humans, Gastrointestinal Microbiome, RNA, Ribosomal, 16S, Feces, Bacteria, DNA, Bacterial_ Bacterial culturomics is a set of techniques to isolate and identify live bacteria from complex microbial ecosystems.
+Despite its potential to revolutionize microbiome research, bacterial culturomics has significant challenges when applied to human gut microbiome studies due to its labor-intensive nature.
+Therefore, we established a streamlined culturomics approach with minimal culture conditions for stool sample preincubation.
+We evaluated the suitability of non-selective medium candidates for maintaining microbial diversity during a 30-day incubation period based on 16S rRNA gene amplicon analysis.
+Subsequently, we applied four culture conditions (two preincubation media under an aerobic/anaerobic atmosphere) to isolate gut bacteria on a large scale from eight stool samples of healthy humans.
+We identified 8141 isolates, classified into 263 bacterial species, including 12 novel species candidates.
+Our analysis of cultivation efficiency revealed that seven days of aerobic and ten days of anaerobic incubation captured approximately 91% and 95% of the identified species within each condition, respectively, with a synergistic effect confirmed when selected preincubation media were combined.
+Moreover, our culturomics findings expanded the coverage of gut microbial diversity compared to 16S rRNA gene amplicon sequencing results.
+In conclusion, this study demonstrated the potential of a streamlined culturomics approach for the efficient isolation of gut bacteria from human stool samples.
+This approach might pave the way for the broader adoption of culturomics in human gut microbiome studies, ultimately leading to a more comprehensive understanding of this complex microbial ecosystem.

 [Source](https://www.nature.com/articles/s41598-024-71370-x)

+10.1038/s41598-024-71370-x

 ---

-## Gut microbiota patterns associated with duration of diarrhea in children under five years of age in Ethiopia
+## Gut microbiota patterns associated with duration of diarrhea in children under five years of age in Ethiopia.
+ 05.09.2024, _G Tesfaw, DS Siraj, A Abdissa, RR Jakobsen, ØH Johansen, M Zangenberg, K Hanevik, Z Mekonnen, N Langeland, O Bjørang, N Safdar, AC Mapes, A Kates, L Krych, JL Castro-Mejía, DS Nielsen_

+_Humans, Gastrointestinal Microbiome, Ethiopia, Diarrhea, Child, Preschool, Infant, Case-Control Studies, Male, Female, Feces, Bacteria_
+Diarrhea claims &gt;500,000 lives annually among children under five years of age in low- and middle-income countries.
+Mortality due to acute diarrhea (&lt;7 days' duration) is decreasing, but prolonged (7-13 days) and persistent (≥14 days of duration) diarrhea remains a massive challenge.
+Here, we use a case-control study to decipher if fecal gut microbiota compositional differences between Ethiopian children with acute (n=554) or prolonged/persistent (n=95) diarrhea and frequency-matched non-diarrheal controls (n=663) are linked to diarrheal etiology.
+We show that diarrhea cases are associated with lower bacterial diversity and enriched in Escherichia spp., Campylobacter spp., and Streptococcus spp.
+Further, diarrhea cases are depleted in gut commensals such as Prevotella copri, Faecalibacterium prausnitzii, and Dialister succinatiphilus, with depletion being most pronounced in prolonged/persistent cases, suggesting that prolonged duration of diarrhea is accompanied by depletion of gut commensals and that re-establishing these via e.g., microbiota-directed food supplements offer a potential treatment strategy.

 [Source](https://www.nature.com/articles/s41467-024-51464-w)

+10.1038/s41467-024-51464-w

 ---

-## Association of maternal gut microbial metabolites with gestational diabetes mellitus: evidence from an original case-control study, meta-analysis, and Mendelian randomization
+## Association of maternal gut microbial metabolites with gestational diabetes mellitus: evidence from an original case-control study, meta-analysis, and Mendelian randomization.
+ 02.09.2024, _M Yao, Y Xiao, Y Sun, B Zhang, Y Ding, Q Ma, F Liang, Z Yang, W Ge, S Liu, L Xin, J Yin, X Zhu_

+The associations of gut microbial metabolites, such as trimethylamine N-oxide (TMAO), its precursors, and phenylacetylglutamine (PAGln), with the risk of gestational diabetes mellitus (GDM) remain unclear.

 [Source](https://www.nature.com/articles/s41430-024-01502-z)

+10.1038/s41430-024-01502-z

 ---